Mango pomelo sago

 Mango pomelo sago is a type of contemporary Hong Kong dessert.
 It usually includes diced mango, pomelo, sago, coconut milk, and milk.
-It can be found in many Chinese restaurants and dessert stores in Hong Kong as well as Singapore, Malaysia, Guangdong, and Taiwan.
+It can be found in many Chinese restaurants and dessert stores in Hong Kong, as well as in Singapore, Malaysia, Guangdong, Taiwan and Papua New Guinea.
 Over time, this dessert has evolved into many different variations; for example, it can serve as a flavor for other desserts and drinks.

 Origin

-The Chinese name of "mango pomelo sago" (楊枝甘露, literally "willow branch manna") comes from the concept of dropping manna from a willow branch which makes people feel refreshed when they taste it.
-It was also the secret tool of the Guanyin according to the traditional Chinese mythology Journey to the West.
+The Chinese name of "mango pomelo sago" (楊枝甘露, meaning "willow branch manna") comes from the concept of dropping manna from a willow branch which makes people feel refreshed when they taste it.
+It is also a magical tool used by Guanyin in the 16th century Chinese novel Journey to the West.

 This dessert was said to be invented by Lei Garden in 1984 when it decided to set up its first branch in Singapore.
 Wong Wing-chee, the former head chef of the Lei Garden, alleges to have invented mango pomelo sago as a new dish of the Lei Garden.
 Inspired by the local ingredients in Singapore, Wong decided to make a dessert featuring mango, pomelo, and sago.

-However, there is another version of the origin saying that this dessert was invented by the Lei Garden in order to make good use of the leftover pomelo after making Lo Hei in Chinese New Year.

-Recipe

-Typical ingredients include diced mango, sliced pomelo, sago, coconut milk, evaporated milk and milk.
-First, boil the sago while blending mango, coconut milk, evaporated milk and milk in the blender.
-When the sago begins to float and turns transparent, rinse and cool it.
-Then, pour the mixture into a bowl together with the cooked sago and mix well.
-Lastly, the pomelo is put on top of the mixture for decoration.
-All these ingredients may be chilled beforehand to improve the taste of this dessert.
+Although mango pomelo sago in its current form was invented by Lei Garden, ingredients like sago have been used in Chinese cuisine for millennia.
+On the coast of Southern China, researchers recently discovered traces of Sago palm starch on archaic cooking utensils that date back 5,000 years ago.
+This early cooking instrument was primarily used to prepare food during an era when farmers in the Southern region were growing more sago, and soy.
+Additionally, researchers suggest that due to the plentiful growth of Sago, it was used as one of their main sources of carbohydrates.
+Zhao Rukuo, a Chinese historian of the 12th century, noted that in the Kingdom of Boni, they used sha-hu, or sago, as their main grain as there was low production of wheat and other sources of carbohydrates.